loboaveces/template-reference/articles/Cooking an IAM policy.md

 ## Directions:

-Now that we have all the ingredients that we need, let's start preparing the policy.
-In this case as a example, we will make an IAM policy that allows managing Amazon EC2 security groups associated with a specific virtual private cloud (VPC).
+Now that we have all the ingredients that we need let's start preparing the policy.
+In this case, as an example, we will make an IAM policy that allows managing Amazon EC2 security groups associated with a specific virtual private cloud (VPC).
 This policy also provides the permissions necessary to complete this action on the console.
-Do you remember that I told you that baking IAM policies is much similar to a layer cake preparation? well it is!
-"Statements" are the key. we can define one or multiple statements defined one by one, just like layers.
-For this case and to make our preparation example short but complete we will have two layers, that means two statemets that will allow us to achieve what we want.
+Do you remember that I told you that baking an IAM policy is much similar to a layer cake preparation? well, it is!
+"Statements" are the key.
+We can define one or multiple statements, one by one, just like layers.
+For this case, and to make our preparation example short but complete, we will have two layers, which means two statements that will allow us to achieve what we want.
-Step 1: Grab the version you got it and put it on the begining of the file.
+Step 1: Grab the version you got and put it at the beginning of the file.
-Step 2: We will start with the first statement (layer) for this we need:
+Step 2: We will start with the first statement (layer).
+So, we need:
-- 2.1 The Action you choosed, remember that each resource has it's own list of actions defined.
-(For example you can consult the actions available for EC2 here: https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_Operations.html
+- 2.1 The Action you chose, remember that each resource has its list of actions defined.
+(For example, you can consult the actions available for EC2 here: https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_Operations.html
-- 2.2 Add the resource that will be coverd by this statement.
+- 2.2 Add the resource that will be covered by this statement.
 If you want to apply it for all, you can put an "*".
-- 2.3 Finally add the effect, you can choose to allow or deny the action(s) for the choosed resourse.
+- 2.3 Finally, add the effect, you can choose to allow or deny the action(s) for the chosen resource.
 Step 3: Now we can add our second statement, the process is similar for all statements, but of course with the ingredients we choose.
 - 3.1 One more time we will choose the actions that we want from the list of available actions.
-- 3.2 Then we add the resource, in the previos statement we used "*", now we will use an specific resource by using its ARN (Amazon Resource Name).
+- 3.2 Then we will add the resource, in the previous statement we used "*", now we will use a specific resource by using its ARN (Amazon Resource Name).
-- 3.3 Then comes the effect, choose the effect (allow or deny) for this actions on the resource.
+- 3.3 Then comes the effect, choose the effect (allow or deny) for these actions on the resource.
-- 3.4 In this case, and to have a complete example, we will use conditions when this statement has effect, in this case for an specific VPN.
+- 3.4 In this case, and to have a complete example, we will use conditions when this statement has an effect, in this case, for a specific VPC.

-And that's it! let's see how it looks:
+And that's it!
+Let's see how it looks:

 ```
 {